-If you want to study Politics, or Sociology, or Anthropology at Cambridge, this is the course for you.
-It offers several popular subject combinations, as well as specialist options.
+If you want to study Politics, or Sociology, or Anthropology, or Archaeology at Cambridge, this is the course for you.
+It offers several popular subject combinations, as well as specialist options, including Assyriology and Egyptology.

 Politics and International Relations engages with the nature of the political world within countries and between them.
 It asks questions about how and why national and international politics have developed as they have, and how people have imagined that they might be changed.
 It explores issues from human rights and democracy, to financial crisis and international conflict.

 Sociology focuses on the nature of modern societies, how they’re organised and how they’re changing.
 It examines social institutions and the changing forms of power and inequality among other topics, and develops theories and conducts empirical research in order to deepen understanding of the processes that shape social life.

 Social Anthropology uses studies of long-term first-hand fieldwork to understand the diversity of today’s human societies: from the lives of indigenous peoples – their cultures and their relation to nation states and the global economy – to the social and cultural life of people in the largest cities on the planet.